-- It is suggested that you start your post by stating succinctly what it is about and how the development in question is important.
-You may then want to move on to describe briefly the development you are writing about, include a quotation or two if relevant and then end by providing some short commentary on the significance of the development.
+StructureStart your article by stating succinctly what it is about and how the development in question is important.
+Move on to describe briefly the development you are writing about, include a quotation or two if relevant and then end by providing some short commentary on the significance of the development.
 Or:

 Tell ’em what you’re going to tell ’em.
 Tell ’em.
 Tell ’em what you told ’em.Your first sentence needs to begin well, using words wisely and efficiently and getting to the point.
 Beginning an article with the words “Further to a judicial review challenge…” is not a great start, for example.
 Think of who has done what to whom, perhaps.